 Comparing Roe v.
 Wade to Alabama's heart beat abortion law

 Super Esquire: Let me address Roe v.
 Wade v.
 Alabama's abortion law.
-Roe is implicitly based on the principle of adverse possession of the womb.
+Roe is implicitly, though not expressly, based on the principle of adverse possession of the womb.
 Under Roe v.
 Wade, if the woman doesn't take action within a certain amount of time, then the fetus inside acquires adverse possession rights of the womb, and it effectively becomes "a person" at that time that the state can regulate and protect.
 Under Roe, those adverse possession rights become finalized when the baby becomes viable, or able to live on its own outside the womb.
 With the rise of technology, the baby can live outside the womb earlier and earlier, as hospitals can prop up all kinds of ppl with intravenous feeding tubes, etc.

 Here, the alabama law implicitly accelerates viability to when a heart beat is first detected by sonogram, allowing the state to get involved.
 The law effectively redefines viability to when the babies' heart beats.
 And once the baby is heart beating viable, the state can get involved to punish doctors who destroy that heart beat, who violate their hippocratic oaths to "do no harm to life."
 The bill punishes doctors and not women bc doctors have higher standards of conduct than regular ppl.

 Nicotina's objection is one of lack of notice, though, bc this person within is being harbored by the woman, and she who is doing the harboring should have a say of what is going on, especially if she is put in this situation not as a result of her own free will, being on account of rape.
 Less say, however, if she volitionally had the sex.